Solution 1: Enable Viewing Hidden Files

 Recover Hard Disk With A Professional Tool

-Manual methods come handy, but they have their own drawbacks, one of which is data loss.
+Manual methods come in handy, but they have their own drawbacks, one of which is data loss.
 So, if you have lost data, or the hidden files are actually not hidden but are deleted, then you can recover it with Kernel for Windows Data Recovery Software.
-It is a third-party tool and an automated method with which you can recover lost or deleted data, let’s see how:
+It is a third-party tool and an automated method with which you can recover lost or deleted data from system drive partition sectors deeply using three scanning modes and let users preview the recovered content (including permanently deleted files) before saving desired content to any system location, let’s see how:

-- Now, you can have the preview of the content of the files by clicking on them individually.
+Now, you can have a preview of the content of the files by clicking on them individually.
 As you click on the files, the content will be displayed on the screen below.